 - At the end of every month

-This threshold will be pretty low when you first start advertising (usually $25), and you’ll be billed every time you spend $25 in Facebook Ads.
-As you keep spending and your payments are correctly processed, your threshold will be automatically increased to $50, $250, $500, and finally, $750.
+The billing threshold amount varies based on your billing history.
+When you start, this threshold will be pretty low (usually $25), and you’ll be billed every time you spend $25 in Facebook Ads.
+As you keep spending and your payments are correctly processed, your threshold will be automatically increased.

 Setting up the account spending limit

-Don’t set it too low or you’ll have to update it very often.
+Ad account spending limits are especially useful when working with agencies when you want to be sure your consultant or agency won’t be able to spend more than you’ve planned across all of your campaigns.
+Don’t set it too low, or you’ll have to update it often.
 Remember that each time the limit is reached, all of your accounts will be paused for at least 15 minutes.

-Here are the limits of Facebook Power Editor:
+Here are the limits of Facebook Ads Manager:

 - A user can manage up to 25 ad accounts.

 - An ad account can have a max of 25 users per account.

 - A regular ad account can have up to 5,000 ads.